sanand0/til/til.md

 ## Apr 2025

+- 21 Apr 2025.
+DuckDB's CSV parser might be one of the most forgiving parsers.
+Even better than Pandas or SQLite3.
+[Ref](https://duckdb.org/2025/04/16/duckdb-csv-pollock-benchmark)
+- 20 Apr 2025.
+If Windsurf stops working, reload the extension.
+[GitHub](https://github.com/Exafunction/codeium/issues/59#issuecomment-2690290023)
+- 20 Apr 2025.
+TLS certificates will start expiring in 47 days from 15 Mar 2029, forcing automated domain renewals.
+[Digicert](https://www.digicert.com/blog/tls-certificate-lifetimes-will-officially-reduce-to-47-days)
+- 20 Apr 2025.
+[Nix flakes](https://wiki.nixos.org/wiki/Flakes) are a reliable alternative to [DevContainers](https://containers.dev/) that don't need Docker - but don't work on Windows.
+- 20 Apr 2025.
+[Ink](https://github.com/vadimdemedes/ink) is like React for the CLI.
+- 20 Apr 2025.
+The [Unsure Calculator](https://filiph.github.io/unsure/) is a great tool to calculate formulas with _multiple_ uncertainties, like:
+  - My office is 9~11 km away and it takes me 45~55 min to reach.
+So I cycle at `9~11 / 45~55 * 60` ~ 10-14 kmph (12 most likely).
+  - I spend $6~15 on lunch and eat out 80~120 days a year.
+So I spend `6~15 * 80~120` ~ $600~1550 ($1000 most likely) eating out yearly.
+  - I take ~30-120 min to prepare a quiz question.
+Each exam has 6~12 questions.
+So I need `30~120 * 6~12 / 60` = 4~20 hours (11 most likely)
+- 20 Apr 2025.
+Using Kiran's [macOS setup for dev](https://jackerhack.ing/notes/202412051824-macos-setup-for-dev) I [enabled](https://github.com/sanand0/scripts/commit/ae95013019374a3b542ef5a93ea2f4295d0d86c4) colorized less and mouse options for tmux.
+- 20 Apr 2025. `time fish -i -c exit` prints the time taken for fish startup. `fish --profile-startup ~/fish.profile -i -c exit` prints the time taken by each command on fish startup to `~/fish.profile`.
+I used this to [speed up my fish startup](https://github.com/sanand0/scripts/commit/90d34b7239197d69c3502d1e847b79dd503c1b72).
+- 19 Apr 2025.
+The [`devcontainers.json`](https://containers.dev/) spec encapsulates everything you need to get a codebase running for development - as opposed to production.
+E.g. VS Code extensions, linters, etc.
+- 19 Apr 2025.
+Practical use for GitPod are:
+  - Make quick edits to repos that are not on your system (e.g. other people's repos, or via others' machines.)
+  - Run public workshops with a full coding environment.
+  - Give students assignments that have dependencies pre-installed.
+  - Collaborate on a work-in-progress codebase with my team.
+  - Share POCs with clients or public allowing them to edit it.
+  - Allow teams to install remote AI code extensions (e.g. Windsurf) that may be blocked inside the corporate firewall?
+- 15 Apr 2025.
+Notes from discussion with [Balaji T](https://www.linkedin.com/in/balaji1975/):
+  - Zero-day options are options that expire on the same day.
+They are priced low.
+It's almost just a gamble or a lottery ticket.
+But since the price is low, retail investors can invest.
+  - NIFTY is one of the largest markets for zero day options, surprisingly.
+There are several college grads who trade writing Python scripts.
+  - CoreWeave has taken over all the compute from OpenAI.
+Though the stock price has fallen, buying CoreWeave is the closest equivalent to buying OpenAI pre-IPO.
+  - However, every OpenAI product lost money, despite their 75% discounted compute from Microsoft.
+(With CoreWeave, the cost would be higher.)
+So their profitability depends on wiping out competition long-term.
+  - For investment research companies (hedge funds, VCs, etc.) increasing the number of companies they research is an advantage.
+So using AI for research is key.
+However, the quality of LLMs is too poor for financial analysis accuracy.
+We need better LLMs for spreadsheet analysis.
+  - We suffer from the [Gell-Mann's amnesia effect](https://en.wikipedia.org/wiki/Gell-Mann_amnesia_effect) with LLMs.
+"You read a newspaper article in your field and find it's rubbish.
+You turn the paper and believe it's perfectly accurate on the next page".
+  - Domain expertise will therefore become even more valuable in the near future.
+  - People don't like AI being forced down their throats.
+MAS is forcing AI down banks whose execs are forcing it down the org.
+Bankers and analysts are grumbling about this.
+- 14 Apr 2025.
+I visited [SUTD InspireCon 2025](https://www.sutd.edu.sg/events-listing/inspirecon-2025/).
+Here were some exhibits that caught my eye.
+  - A path marking app that uses cameras to draw a heatmap of people's walking paths.
+Popular tracks are redder.
+  - Using drones for machine inspection.
+  - Portable immigration devices that let you scan passports, face recognition, fingerprint, mic/speakers, etc.
+  - Using accelerometer to detect unsafe gait and improve walking habits.
+  - UImagine: a web app builder.
+Interestingly, they used [Webcontainers](https://webcontainers.io/) to run Node in the browser!
+  - Training a drone to follow a person
+  - Credibility detection via micro facial expressions
+  - PitchMe: providing real-time feedback to pitches / presentations
+  - Zetesis: a platform for people to ask questions during a lecture or meeting (independent of Zoom, Meet, etc.)
+  - Tinyeqn: helps grade student assignments
+- 13 Apr 2025.
+Marp supports [bespoke transitions](https://github.com/marp-team/marp-cli/blob/main/docs/bespoke-transitions/README.md) which includes morphing animations.
+This can create a [bar chart race](https://github.com/marp-team/marp-cli/blob/main/docs/bespoke-transitions/README.md#example) just using Markdown!
+- 13 Apr 2025.
+Nick Lansley, who I know from my work with Tesco, wrote a great article that includes [advice for aspiring consultants](https://www.linkedin.com/pulse/10-years-ago-today-i-exited-from-my-27-year-career-tesco-nick-lansley-imvde/):
+  - Re-connect with ex-colleagues
+  - Leave on good terms with your employer
+  - Have a 6-12 month financial buffer
+  - Hire an accountant / legal advisor to set up your business
+  - Focus on what you enjoy
+  - Have a 30-second elevator pitch
+  - Build a brand with blogs, social media, or talks
+  - Create a portfolio to reinforce your skills
+- 12 Apr 2025.
+It's possible to intentionally train yourself to:
+  - [Form close friends](https://www.neelnanda.io/blog/43-making-friends).
+Care, ask, and share.
+  - [Become a do-er](https://www.neelnanda.io/blog/become-a-person-who-actually-does-things).
+Stay mindful of the problem or opportunity you're deferring.
+- 11 Apr 2025.
+The Singapore [Urban Redevelopment Authority Property Data](https://eservice.ura.gov.sg/property-market-information/pmiResidentialRentalSearch) lets you search sale and rental prices of properties in Singapore.
+No API though
+- 10 Apr 2025.
+Notes from meeting with [Deepak Goel](https://www.linkedin.com/in/drizzlin)
+  - We have linguistic boundaries in media today more than national boundaries.
+The Chinese language media, for example, is a very different ecosystem.
+  - China culturally struggles with the exercise of branding and cultural power, unlike the west, which has adopted assertive and opinionated branding.
+  - You really learn the character of a region only by traveling
+  - Similarities arise from unexpected sources.
+For example, Japan and Ecuador have similar culutures - both are disaster prone locations.
+  - AI unlocks _so many social research possibilities_ that were not possible before, e.g. by interpreting and classifying what people share in different situations.
+  - Companies send clients to third party trainings (e.g. at Harvard) along with their employees - to learn clients' real pain points!
+Education has become a tool for customer experience.
+Schools are tying up with companies for this (e.g. with Emeritus)
+  - [International Schools Partnership](https://internationalschoolspartnership.com/) provides services to independent schools for a small stake.
+It's an interesting business model.
+  - Research for colleges is a business model that's at risk thanks to Deep Research (e.g. analyse sustainability practices of listed companies.)
+- 10 Apr 2025.
+There's an [Indian Censor Board Scraper](https://github.com/diagram-chasing/censor-board-cuts) repo.
+- 10 Apr 2025.
+Using `chroot`, you can boot from a Linux USB stick, but trick the system into working from your hard disk as the OS.
+Useful if your system won't boot.
+[Ref](https://livesys.se/posts/the-chroot-technique/)
+- 08 Apr 2025.
+Notes from discussion with [Sundeep](https://www.linkedin.com/in/sundeeprm/)
+  - In his experience, investors tend to let you run the show (e.g. ask what you want rather than push in a specific direction) unless there is trouble
+  - We discussed the "running out of problems" problem with AI.
+His suggestion: List problems we dropped or eliminated for lack of time/capacity.
+This filter is a blindspot.
+  - Even if you know how to do someting, use AI to discover an alternate solution approach.
+That's the path to 10X (rather than incremental) optimization.
+  - Having AI create end-to-end pitch videos based on a product idea is now a reality.
+(He showed me one for his product.)
+  - Areas to explore with Deep Research are:
+    - What hidden trends is media misdirecting away from?
+What are second order effects and hidden gameplays?
+    - Which organizations would be good clients to target?
+What would be an apt pitch pitch for them?
+  - Experience dining is an emerging theme.
+  - Having LLMs explain scenarios (i.e. what might happen if ...) based on parameters can help understand/quantify the impact of actions, and therefore what to do.
+- 08 Apr 2025.
+One way to copy as Markdown: copy page contents, [paste in text-html.com](https://text-html.com/), copy HTML, [paste in Turndown](https://mixmark-io.github.io/turndown/), copy Markdown.
+- 07 Apr 2025.
+SQLite can open locked databases (e.g. browser history) via `sqlite3 'file:places.sqlite?mode=ro&nolock=1'`. datasette uses this.
+For example, to read the Edge history on Linux, use `datasette ~/.config/microsoft-edge/Default/History --nolock` [Ref](https://sqlite.org/forum/info/a2e9387b8ea1c919b2ad1ecafb417cebb15c48634c55b3abd6a9acbb2fabf797)
 - 05 Apr 2025. `<select>` will soon be _very_ customizable via CSS.
 Including custom HTML inside options - even SVG.
 [MDN](https://developer.mozilla.org/en-US/docs/Learn_web_development/Extensions/Forms/Customizable_select).
 Edge/Chrome already support it.
 - 05 Apr 2025.
 [The Vitali Set](https://www.youtube.com/watch?v=_cr46G2K5Fo&t=1042s) is every real number none of whose difference is rational.
 A sparse collection of irrational sets.
 It's like a line but doesn't have a measurable "length".
   - The Lebesgue measure measures the length of broken lines.
 You add up the lengths of the smallest continuous intervals that cover the line.